luisbebop/mission/persistence.md

 The two most common operations typically associated with logs is grep and tail.

 ### Analysis
 Logs also need to be analyzed for certain kinds of events.
 Some form of local processing (or map reduce )are common use cases.
+Map reduce is easier said than done, though.
+What if the content is encrypted?
+In such cases, some form of **homomorphic cryptography** must be made available.

 ### Streaming
 While local processing makes the most sense, local processing isn't always possible or desired.
 In such cases, there should be a streaming download that allows data to be processed as it comes in.
 This may be a duplicate of the tail requiremet.